MicrosoftDocs/CordovaDocs/cordovadocs/take-further/add-azure-mobile-app.md

 For documentation that shows similar steps, see the [Getting Started Tutorial](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started/).
 You can skip the section on downloading the client app.

+> [!NOTE]
->**Note**: You can follow steps described in the [Getting Started Tutorial](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started/) to download the Azure sample, but if you use the getting started sample instead of the Azure connected services sample, you must take extra steps to add required plugins, to add offline sync and push notification code, and to update the Cordova version in your app.
+> You can follow steps described in the [Getting Started Tutorial](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started/) to download the Azure sample, but if you use the getting started sample instead of the Azure connected services sample, you must take extra steps to add required plugins, to add offline sync and push notification code, and to update the Cordova version in your app.

 ##Task 2: Update your Cordova app and your Mobile App backend code